dtmacroh/web-chat-system/README.md

 In the chat box, type "/nick" followed by a space and your desired nickname.
 For example, I type /nick deb to replace username from UserN (N being an arbitrary number) to deb.

+Running on AWS:
+Go to AWS website.
+Go to Services -> EC2.

+Login: ec2-user